 Question ID: C140 Variable name: Travel-time-delayed-islands Core: C

-Question text: Thinking about the last experience with the general physician related to your condition, what was the amount of time delayed to reach the healthcare provider due to weather conditions?
+Question text: Thinking about your last visit to the general physician on another island (related to your condition), what was the amount of time delayed to reach the healthcare provider due to weather conditions?
 This is the time delayed to travel between the island you are located in and the island where the healthcare facility is located in by sea.

 Response code: